DataDog/integrations-core/network/README.md

               - NET_ADMIN
 ```

-Note: you may need to add `hostPort: 8125` for other containers in the DaemonSet as `hostNetwork: true` will apply to all containers.
+**Note**: You may need to add `hostPort: 8125` for other containers in the DaemonSet as `hostNetwork: true` will apply to all containers.

 ### Validation